RISC-V: Software

 A port of Das U-Boot exists.
 UEFI Spec v2.7 has defined the RISC-V binding and a TianoCore port has been done by HPE engineers and is expected to be upstreamed.
 A RISC-V boot deep dive was done as part of openSUSE Hackweek 20.
 There is a port of the seL4 microkernel with functional correctness, integrity and information flow properties formally verified.
 Hex Five released the first Secure IoT Stack for RISC-V with FreeRTOS support.
 Also xv6, a modern reimplementation of Sixth Edition Unix in ANSI C used for pedagogical purposes in MIT, was ported.
 Pharos RTOS has been ported to 64-bit RISC-V (including time and memory protection).
 Also see Comparison of real-time operating systems.

 A simulator exists to run a RISC-V Linux system on a web browser using JavaScript.

 QEMU supports running (using binary translation) 32- and 64-bit RISC-V systems (e.g. Linux) with many emulated or virtualized devices (serial, parallel, USB, network, storage, real time clock, watchdog, audio), as well as running RISC-V Linux binaries (translating syscalls to the host kernel).
 It does support multi-core emulation (SMP).

-The CREATOR simulator is portable and allows the user to learn various assembly languages of different processors (CREATOR has examples with an implementation of RISC-V and MIPS32 instructions).
+CREATOR is an open-source, web-based integrated development environment (IDE) designed to be intuitive, cross-platform, generic, and compatible with real hardware devices.
+This IDE allows users to edit, assemble, debug, simulate, and run programs written in assembly languages such as RISC-V, MIPS32, Z80, etc., all within a single tool.
+In addition, it also allows these programs to be run on real hardware, such as microcontrollers (ESP32-C3, ESP32-C6, etc.) and SBC boards (OrangePi RV2, Nezha D1-H, etc.).
+Furthermore, CREATOR supports the Sail-based RISC-V ISA specification, which allows the use of the full RISC-V instruction set, including vector registers.

 Several languages have been applied to creating RISC-V IP cores including a Scala-based hardware description language, Chisel, which can reduce the designs to Verilog for use in devices, and the CodAL processor description language which has been used in to describe RISC-V processor cores and to generate corresponding HDKs (RTL, testbench and UVM) and SDKs.
 The RISC-V International Compliance Task Group has a GitHub repository for RV32IMC.